 - Complete a background investigation and pass medical and drug tests

-For more information on the MPD, see our How to Become a Police Officer in Mesa page.
+For more information on the MPD, see our Mesa police work page.

 Additional Police Departments in Arizona

 Candidates who have been conditionally hired as a police recruit must attend and complete training at one of Arizona’s 13 POST basic training academies.